Isopolito/Ganchos/README.md

 Configuration files for the plugins are JSON objects.
 Located in `~/.ganchos/config/plugins` directory.
 They most likely won't exist the first time a plugin is run, they will be created automatically based on the `defaultConfig` value provided in the plugin's settings.
 The configuration files must have the exact same name as what's in the `name` field of the plugin settings (meta file)--that's how they're located.
-The contents of this file is the JSON configuration that is passed into the plugin on execution (or put into the environment if that meta file setting is used)
+The contents of this file is the JSON configuration that is passed into the plugin on execution (or put into the environment if that meta file setting is used).

-*Note: A plugin can specify any configuration setting that it needs in the meta file `defaultJson` property.
-The ones below are the configuration options recognized and used by Ganchos and are completely optional.*
+*Note: A plugin can specify any configuration setting that it needs in the meta file `defaultJson` property and it will be in the plugin configuration file when it's created the first time.
+The ones below are completely optional and are used by Ganchos if they are in the plugin config file*

 * `enabled`: *Boolean*; if provided and true (or when not provided at all) the plugin will be turned on.
 If value is false, the plugin is turned off and ignored.
 * `watchPaths`: *Array of strings*; listen for events on these file system paths